Sungjae Im Betting Profile: The Sentry - PGA TOUR

 Im's Recent Performances

-- Im has posted two top-10 finishes and four top-20 finishes over his last five events.
+- Over his last five tournaments, Im has two top-10 finishes and four top-20 finishes.

-- Im has finished within three shots of the leader in one of his last five appearances.
-Over that same span, he's finished with a better-than-average score four times.
+- Im has finished with a score lower than the tournament average in four of his last five appearances, including one finish within three strokes of the leader.

-- He has carded an average score of -7 over his last five appearances.
+- He has finished with an average score of -7 those five times he's made the cut.

 - Sungjae Im has averaged 305.2 yards off the tee in his past five tournaments.